Seekar/rpg-jee/README.md

-RPG Game using Java J2EE with Oracle
+RPG Web manager using Java J2EE with Oracle